declann/actuarial-modelling-calculang/README.md

 The script requires `--experimental-network-imports` flag for nodejs, which is now deprecated - so must also experiment with alternative runtime options.

+## ⚠️ models, model outputs disclaimer - important ❗

+The assumptions, methodology and limitations of a model and model outputs should be carefully considered for any purpose you apply them to.

+I haven’t completely listed these - or otherwise properly documented models and outputs.

 ## Licenses

 This repo includes calculang code ported from lifelibs BasicTerm_SE model.